 Music and Music Videos

-- Pictured above are the Martians (aka Yip-Yip Aliens) from Sesame Street.
+- Pictured above are the Martians (aka Yip-Yip Aliens).

 - Those (un)lucky enough to grow up in Chicagoland (and various syndication markets) in the late '70s may have been "treated" to Gigglesnort Hotel, which featured a number of rather grotesquely modelled puppet characters; most notable was Blob, a literal blob of (apparently living) clay "statuary" who would regularly have his facial features remolded by the human host as he moaned and bellowed in a rather ghastly wordless voice.